pyeventsourcing/kurrentdbclient/README.md

 prevent the results of any duplicate processing of a recorded event being committed.

-Recorded events received from a catch-up subscription cannot be acknowledged back to the EventStoreDB server.
+Recorded events received from a catch-up subscription cannot be acknowledged back to the KurrentDB server.
 Acknowledging events, however, is an aspect of "persistent subscriptions".
 Hoping to rely on acknowledging events to an upstream component is an example of dual writing.

 ## Persistent subscriptions<a id="persistent-subscriptions"></a>

-In EventStoreDB, "persistent" subscriptions are similar to catch-up subscriptions, in that reading a persistent subscription will block when there are no more recorded events to be received, and then continue when new events are subsequently recorded.
+In KurrentDB, "persistent" subscriptions are similar to catch-up subscriptions, in that reading a persistent subscription will block when there are no more recorded events to be received, and then continue when new events are subsequently recorded.